 Public Start of Ranging Compact frame, the IRK shall be formed, as shown in Figure 34, using the public

-addresses which are known to both the initiator and the responder(s), and used to generate the RPA_hash
+addresses which are known to both the initiator and the responder(s), and used to generate the value of the RPA Hash

+field specified in 10.38.9.2.1 to use in poll, response and report messages.

+Change the text on page p.65 l.14 as follows:

-specified in 10.38.9.2.1 to use in poll, response and report messages.NOTE—Forming the IRK using public addresses is not intended to protect the privacy of a device.
+NOTE—Forming the IRK using public addresses is not intended to protect the privacy of a device.
 The primary

-purpose is to generate the RPA_Hash to allow reuse of the poll, response and report Compact frame formats.
+purpose is to generate the value of the RPA Hash field to allow reuse of the poll, response and report Compact frame formats.

 In a one-to-many session, a One-to-many Poll Compact frame in the first sub-round shall be transmitted as

 described in 10.38.8.
 To address multiple responders simultaneously, the IRK for the one-to-many POLL